 “To minimize latency and improve performance, Avere dynamically moves active data to the FXT Edge Filers nearest to the users and application servers, whether located on premises or on the Google Compute Engine, and less active data can be efficiently kept in Google Cloud Storage,” said Scott Jeschonek, director of cloud solutions at Avere Systems.
 “GCP offers scaling of compute for demanding applications and storing large amounts of unstructured data.
 Avere provides technology to integrate that compute and storage with existing on-premises resources to provide an easy transition to the Google Cloud Platform.”

-Datos IO partners on the data protection side.
+Datos IO (acquired by Rubrik) partners on the data protection side.
 Datos IO RecoverX enables backup and recovery of non-relational databases such as Apache Cassandra, DataStax Enterprise and MongoDB.
 Data can be recovered in minutes with a reduction in secondary storage costs.

 Cloudian HyperStore and GCP work together on rarely used data.
 Cloudian on-premises storage integrates with Google’s archival service to provide a path to long-term storage.
 Policy-based migration lets you move files based on age, frequency of access and file type to Google Coldline.